 The emerging Telford & Wrekin Local Plan sets out the scale of development for Newport for both housing and employment up to 2031.
-The Local Plan polices are intended to meet local needs and include housing sites with planning permission, sites under construction, sites completed, windfall sites, and allocations.
+The Local Plan policies are intended to meet local needs and include housing sites with planning permission, sites under construction, sites completed, windfall sites, and allocations.
 The Local Plan identifies additional employment land and seeks to protect Newport's role as a retail and service centre both for the Town and surrounding rural area.

-The policies that follow have been prepared taking into account the policy requirements of the NPPF and local strategic planning polices.
+The policies that follow have been prepared taking into account the policy requirements of the NPPF and local strategic planning policies.
 The policies are based on objectives derived from the evidence and the representations received during community consultation.
-The choice of policies is justified through consideration of policy options that take into account the national and local strategic planning polices that have undergone Strategic Environmental Assessment (SEA).
+The choice of policies is justified through consideration of policy options that take into account the national and local strategic planning policies that have undergone Strategic Environmental Assessment (SEA).

 It is important that the policies in the Neighbourhood Development Plan can be achieved and implemented over the Plan period and that measures are in place that makes sure that this happens.
 The Town Council will monitor progress annually in liaison with the Borough Council.
 The Telford & Wrekin Local Plan includes mechanisms for delivering and monitoring its policies.
-An Infrastructure Delivery Plan that sets out investment plans and funding arrangements for essential infrastructure works accompanies the Local Plan.